 In this guide I will disassemble a MSI GT75VR 7RE Titan.
 I will remove the bottom case in order to access the battery, SSD, HDD, Wi-Fi card, RAM, CMOS battery, cooling fan, heat sink and motherboard.

 For the freshest produce, find us on Facebook for the latest teardown news.

-GT75VR is MSI’s new flagship series gaming laptop, it’s equipped with a single key RGB adjustable backlight mechanical keyboard, compared to GT73VR series models, the keyboard upgrade to the mechanical keyboard, the palm rest add the metal pad, and the thickness and weight of the fuselage also has a corresponding increase, it looks like with the GT73 is not much different, but it is do a lot of improvements in the details.
+The GT75VR is MSI’s new flagship series gaming laptop, it’s equipped with a single key RGB adjustable backlight mechanical keyboard, compared to GT73VR series models, the keyboard upgrade to the mechanical keyboard, the palm rest add the metal pad, and the thickness and weight of the fuselage also has a corresponding increase, it looks like with the GT73 is not much different, but it is done a lot of improvements in the details.

 First of all, remove all screws from the bottom cover.